newrelic/release-toolkit/README.md

 Additionally, a section with changes to dependencies is also included after the list of changes.

+Notice that the list of dependencies is deduplicated in case the very same dependency is updated more than once.
+Merely the latest bump per each dependency is shown in order to simplify the changelog.

 The Markdown version of the `changelog.yaml` file mentioned above would be:

 ```markdown